Diversity Makes a Difference

 Many young people value the opportunity to meet and learn from others from different racial and ethnic backgrounds, unfortunately, that may be difficult at this school.

-Take a Deeper Look at Ethnic Diversity at Appalachian State
+Take a Deeper Look at Racial Diversity at Appalachian State

 If the data is present, the following chart will display Appalachian State undergraduate student diversity.

-Appalachian State's ethnic diversity is below the national average.
+Appalachian State's racial diversity is below the national average.

 Are you seeking a campus with a balanced blend of males to females?